About this article

 |Templafy supports SCIM

 File types supported

 |docx, pptx, xlsx, pdf, jpg, png.
 More file types are added continuously.

 Pre-requisites for Templafy Add-ins

 Templafy is primarily working with two types of add-ins: VSTO Add-ins (PC) and Web Add-ins (PC, MAC & Office online).
-You can read more about the pre-requisites here.
 The difference pre-requisites for the two types of add-ins are the following: